 What are Circadian Rhythms?

-As we have already mentioned, circadian rhythms are natural, internal processes that regulate different physiological functions of the body.
-These rhythms follow a 24-hour cycle and are influenced by external factors, such as light exposure and temperature.
-Overall, circadian rhythms play an integral role in maintaining good health and well-being for both BD patients and the general public.
-[1]
+Circadian rhythms are natural, internal processes that regulate different physiological functions of the body.
+They follow a 24-hour cycle, influenced by external factors such as light exposure and temperature.
+Circadian rhythms are integral in maintaining good health and well-being for BD patients and the general public [1]

 The key functions of circadian rhythm include:

-- The sleep-wake cycle – Circadian rhythms regulate the timing of sleep and wakefulness.
-In other words, it causes us to feel tired at night and awake in the morning.
-This helps ensure a healthy and consistent sleep cycle.
+• The sleep-wake cycle: Circadian rhythms regulate the timing of sleep and wakefulness.
+In other words, it causes us to feel tired at night and awake in the morning, ensuring a healthy and consistent sleep cycle.

-- Hormone production – Important hormones, such as melatonin and cortisol, follow circadian rhythms.
-This impacts a number of critical daily processes, including stress management, metabolism, and sleep.
+• Hormone production: Important hormones, such as melatonin and cortisol, follow circadian rhythms.
+These hormones impact several critical daily processes, including stress management, metabolism, and sleep.

-- Body temperature – Circadian rhythms also affect our core body temperature, which typically fluctuates in a somewhat predictable manner.
+• Body temperature: Circadian rhythms also affect our core body temperature, which fluctuates throughout the day.
 It’s generally lower at night and slightly higher during the day.

-- Digestive function – Circadian rhythms also influence our eating habits and digestive system.
-It affects how the body processes food and its nutrients.
+• Digestive function: Circadian rhythms also influence our eating habits and digestive system.
+They affect how the body processes food and its nutrients.

-Disruptions in circadian rhythm can have a significant impact on individuals diagnosed with BD.
+Disruptions in the circadian rhythm can significantly impact individuals diagnosed with bipolar disorder.
 To be more specific, these disturbances can trigger or exacerbate bipolar symptoms, including:

-- Mood episodes: Disruptions in circadian rhythms are likely to trigger manic episodes in BD patients, characterized by heightened energy levels, a reduced need for sleep, and incredibly impulsive behavior without consideration for consequences.
-Irregular sleep-wake cycles are linked with depressive episodes characterized by intense feelings of sadness, extreme fatigue, and hopelessness.
+• Mood episodes: Disruptions in circadian rhythms are likely to trigger manic episodes in BD patients, characterized by heightened energy levels, a reduced need for sleep, and incredibly impulsive behavior without consideration for consequences.
+Depressive episodes characterized by intense feelings of sadness, extreme fatigue, and hopelessness often include irregular sleep-wake cycles.

-- Disturbances in sleeping patterns: Disturbances in an individual’s circadian rhythm will lead to difficulty falling or staying asleep.
-It could also cause hypersomnia, which is characterized by excessive sleepiness and prolonged periods of sleep, which, over time, will exacerbate mood symptoms.
+• Disturbances in sleeping patterns: Disturbances in an individual’s circadian rhythm can lead to difficulty falling or staying asleep.
+They can also cause hypersomnia, characterized by excessive sleepiness and prolonged sleep periods.
+Over time, this will exacerbate mood symptoms.

-- Hormone imbalances: Disruptions in melatonin production can also lead to mood instability.
-Abnormal cortisol levels are often linked to an increase in stress and anxiety, which heavily impacts the individual’s overall mood and energy levels over time.
+• Hormone imbalances: Disruptions in melatonin production can also lead to mood instability.
+Abnormal cortisol levels increase stress and anxiety, which heavily impact the individual’s overall mood and energy levels over time.

 Causes of Circadian Rhythm Disruption

-- Work schedule – Shift work can lead to a misalignment between the body’s internal clock and its external environment.
-Night shifts are particularly problematic, as they go against our body’s natural patterns.
+• Work schedule: Shift work can lead to a misalignment between the body’s internal clock and the external environment.
+Night shifts are particularly problematic because they go against the body’s natural rhythms.

-- Travel – Jet lag is caused by traveling across different time zones.
-For example, it could be nighttime in your new location and the middle of the day at home.
-This has a massive impact on your sleep schedule, as you will have to adapt to the new time zone.
+• Travel: Jet lag is caused by traveling across different time zones.
+For example, it’s nighttime at the new location while it’s still daytime at home.
+This dramatically impacts your sleep schedule, as you need to adjust to the new time zone.

-- Screen time – Prolonged exposure to artificial light (specifically blue light and just before bedtime) can disrupt the natural sleep-wake cycle.
+• Screen time: Prolonged exposure to artificial light, especially blue light, just before bedtime, can disrupt the natural sleep-wake cycle.

 Signs of Circadian Rhythm Disturbances in People with Bipolar Disorder

-Signs and symptoms of circadian rhythm disturbances can present themselves in a number of ways, especially in people with BD.
-To manage the condition, it’s essential that we know exactly what to look out for.
+Signs and symptoms of circadian rhythm disturbances can present in various ways, especially in people with bipolar disorder.
+Knowing what to look out for is essential for managing the condition.

 A few of the most common signs are: